 I have a whole health and body philosophy to my treatments.
 My plan of care generally includes tailored advice on stress management, nutrition, exercise, sleep and in-house gentle manual therapy.
 If you have any further questions on this topic or wish to book your visit, contact the clinic today on 087 1815007 or here.

 This talk will touch upon some of the health issues (back ache, shoulder pain, headaches, foot pain, swollen legs) that arise during pregnancy and how to naturally support and nourish your body and baby.
-The spaces will be limited at this talk firstly due to COVID19 public health protocol and secondly I wish to allow for conversation and questions and have an intimate atmosphere.
-Book your spot.

 Hopefully you find the general information in this blog informative and helpful, however it is not intended to replace medical advice and should not be used as such.